declancm/cinnamon.nvim/README.md

                           -- re-calculated.
 Setting to -1 will disable this option. scroll_limit = 150,       -- Max number of lines moved before scrolling is skipped.
-Setting -- to -1 will disable this option.
+Setting -- to -1 will disable this option. smallest_delay_per_frame = 0.5, -- Smallest delay of one frame when scrolling.
+If the delay -- would be shorter than this (when scrolling many lines), -- then multiple lines are scrolled in order to get a -- faster scrolling.
+Slower terminal emulators probably need -- a larger value.
 ```

 ### Example Configuration